Mucinous tubular and spindle cell carcinoma

 Mucinous tubular and spindle cell carcinoma (MTSCC) is a rare subtype of renal cell carcinoma (RCC), that is included in the 2004 WHO classification of RCC.
-MTSCC is a rare neoplasm and is considered as a low-grade entity.
+MTSCC is a rare neoplasm and is considered a low-grade entity.
 It may be a variant of papillary RCC.
 This tumor occurs throughout life (age range 17–82 years) and is more frequent in females.

 Genetics

-MTSCC does not have the characteristic molecular aberrations of type 1 papillary RCC: gains of chromosome 7 and 17 and loss of chromosome Y.
+MTSCC does not have the characteristic molecular aberrations of papillary RCC: gains of chromosome 7 and 17 and loss of chromosome Y.

 Diagnosis

 MTSCC has a gross appearance close to papillary RCC.
 Microscopically, it has three histologic components: mucin, tumor cells forming tubules, and spindle cells.
 It is characterized by the proliferation of cuboidal and spindle cells arranged in tubular or sheet-like arrays, typically with a mucinous or myxoid background.

 Immunohistochemical staining

 IHC close to papillary RCC profile: CK7+, AMCAR+, CD10-.

 Morphological variants

 MTSCC can be a difficult diagnosis due to its morphologic heterogeneity.
 Several morphological variants have been described, as the ‘‘mucin-poor variants’’, showing a predominance of tubular or spindle cell components and only minimal pale mucinous background.

-Focal papillations or papillary cores and foamy histiocytes can also be seen, creating confusion with type 1 papillary RCC.
+Focal papillations or papillary cores and foamy histiocytes can also be seen, creating confusion with papillary RCC.
 Helpful features for diagnosis are bland cytologic features and adjacent tubular and spindle cell components.
 Focal areas of clear cells and oncocytic cells can also be present.